All Episodes

 It went through the roof out there.

-Uh AP cites the same sales figures that says it's modest.
+AP cites the same sales figures that says it's modest.

-Uh New York Times.
+New York Times.

-Uh headline mall stores see trouble in sales data.
+Headline, mall stores see trouble in sales data.

-Consumers mobbed discount chains with their $398 laptops and 5 a.m. openings, but largely shopped right past specialty retailers at the mall.
+Consumers mobbed discount chains with their $398 laptops and 5 a.m. openings, but largely shopped right past other specialty retailers at the mall.

 The disparity analysts said could indicate a tough season ahead for clothing retailers like Gap and even deeper discounts for shoppers as the chains scramble to build momentum in the crucial approach to Christmas.

-Well, now this is the third story here where I'm seeing that reduced prices led to increased sales, and that places that didn't reduce prices to match didn't do as well.
+Well, now, this is the third story here where I'm seeing that reduced prices led to increased sales and that places that didn't reduce prices to match didn't do as well.

-So discounts continues to be the the Okay, well, that's that's three out of four.
+So discounts continues to be the okay.

 What's the fourth from USA Today?

-Holiday holiday sales dip, Then they dazzle.
+Holiday sales dip, then they dazzle.

 Season opening weekend rises 22%.